-We hold our ownership in Aireon LLC through the Amended and Restated Aireon Holdings LLC Agreement, along with subsidiaries of our co-investors NAV CANADA, the ANSP of Canada; Enav S.p.A., the ANSP of Italy; Naviair, the ANSP of Denmark; Irish Aviation Authority Limited, the ANSP of Ireland; and NATS (Services) Limited, the ANSP of the United
+We hold our ownership in Aireon LLC through the Amended and Restated Aireon Holdings LLC Agreement, along with subsidiaries of our ANSP co-investors.

-Kingdom.
 Aireon Holdings holds 100% of the membership interests in Aireon LLC, which is the operating entity for the Aireon system.

 In June 2022, we entered into a subscription agreement with Aireon Holdings and invested \$50 million in exchange for an approximate 6% preferred membership interest.
 We also hold a common membership interest.
 The other investors hold the remaining preferred membership interests resulting from their investments in Aireon for an aggregate purchase price of approximately \$339 million.
-At December 31, 2022, our fully diluted ownership stake in Aireon Holdings was approximately 39.5%, up from 35.7% at December 31, 2021.
-If and when funds are available, Aireon Holdings is required to redeem a portion of our common ownership interest for a payment to us of \$120 million, following which NAV CANADA's subsidiary will hold a 42% interest in Aireon Holdings, and the other ANSP subsidiaries will collectively hold a 31% interest, with Iridium retaining a 27% interest.
+At each of December 31, 2023 and 2022, our fully diluted ownership stake in Aireon Holdings was approximately 39.5%.
+If and when funds are available, Aireon Holdings is required to redeem a portion of our common ownership interest for a payment to us of \$120 million, following which we would retain a 27% interest.
 Based on Aireon's business plan and restrictions under Aireon's debt facility, we do not expect this redemption of our ownership interest to occur for several years.

-The Aireon Holdings LLC Agreement provides for Aireon Holdings to be managed by a board of directors consisting of 11 members.
-Currently, we may nominate two directors, NAV CANADA may nominate five directors, and the other ANSPs nominate a total of three directors.
-The chief executive officer of Aireon Holdings serves as the eleventh director.
-The Aireon Holdings LLC Agreement also provides the minority-interest holders, including us, with several protective provisions.
-We account for our investment in Aireon Holdings as an equity method investment.
+The Aireon Holdings LLC Agreement provides for Aireon Holdings to be managed by a board of directors consisting of 11 members, of which we have the right to nominate two directors.
+The Aireon Holdings LLC Agreement also provides the minority holders, including us, with several protective provisions.
+We account for our investment in Aireon Holdings in our consolidated financial statements as an equity method investment.

-We and the other Aireon investors have agreed to participate pro-rata, based on our respective fully diluted current ownership stakes, in funding an investor bridge loan to Aireon.
-Our maximum commitment under the investor bridge loan is \$10.7 million.
-In December 2020, we loaned \$0.2 million to Aireon, which was subsequently repaid in June 2021.
+We and the other Aireon investors have agreed to participate pro rata, based on our respective fully diluted current ownership stakes, in funding an investor bridge loan to Aireon as needed.
+Our maximum commitment under the investor bridge loan is \$11.9 million, although no amount was outstanding at December 31, 2023.